-‘American Crime’ Highlights Modern-Day Slavery, Sex Trafficking In Season 3
+‘American Crime’ Highlights Modern Day Slavery, Sex Trafficking In Season 3

 With heated debate about immigration rights and reform taking center stage in American political discourse in recent months, the portrayal of labor-trafficking and modern-day slavery in Season 3 of American Crime is perhaps more topical than ever.

-A 2014 article from CNN acknowledged that labor trafficking and forced labor is still prevalent in the United States despite slavery being abolished over 150 years ago.
+A 2014 article from CNN acknowledged that labor-trafficking and forced labor is still prevalent in the United States despite slavery being abolished over 150 years ago.

 “Foreign workers, lured by false promises of good jobs in America, soon find themselves enslaved in plain sight as victims of labor trafficking, according to a new report published by the nonpartisan Urban Institute and Northeastern University,” says the CNN article.
 “About half of these workers pay “recruitment” fees to traffickers – often thousands of dollars – that can leave them stuck in debt for years.
 And while some victims are smuggled here, a majority – or 71% – actually enter the United States with a visa, the report found.”

 Likewise, the National Human Trafficking Resource Center reports on thousands of cases of sex trafficking in the U.S. each year, nearly 8,000 in 2016 alone.
 And that may just be the tip of the iceberg.
-As The Atlantic reported last year, it’s difficult to ascertain an accurate number of sex trafficking victims because so many of the crimes go unreported.
+As the Atlantic reported last year, it’s difficult to ascertain an accurate number of sex trafficking victims because so many of the crimes go unreported.

 American Crime‘s creator John Ridley is particularly adept at dramatizing the horrors of slavery.
 He won an Oscar for best adapted screenplay in 2014 for his work on 12 Years a Slave.
 Under his guidance, Season 3 of American Crime may help draw attention to the ongoing problem of modern-day slavery that America faces.